Battery-Intelligence-Lab/galv/docs/DevelopmentGuide.md

 `backend/backend_django/galvanalyser/models.py`.
 It's hard to say what's counterintuitive off the bat, however, so if something confuses you and you figure it out, please document it here!

+Generally speaking, most of the logic is taken care of in `serializers.py`, with endpoint control and documentation mostly handled in `views.py`.
+A major exception is the Harvester `report/` endpoint which has its logic in `views.py`.

+Harvesters have an `api_key` they use to authenticate with the server.
+This is created the first time the Harvester model is saved in `models.py`.

 ### Harvesters